robocon2011/HLx_Examples/Acceleration/memcached/README.md

-	 +--doc         : contains the memcached HLS deisgn document +--hls         : memcached pipeline HLS implementation +--scripts     : contains a cshell scripts to creat all Vivado HLS project +--regressionSims: memcached RTL simulation related files
+	 +--doc         : contains the memcached HLS deisgn document +--hls         : memcached pipeline HLS implementation +--scripts     : contains a cshell scripts to creat all Vivado HLS project +--build				: contains all source and scripts used to create .bit files for the ADM-PCIE-7V3 card +--regressionSims: memcached RTL simulation related files
    |
    |-----+bpr     : backpressure data files used to generated back pressure signals in rtl simulation